wzulfikar/lifelog/programming/artisan_console_managing_exit_code.md

 ```

 ## Usage
-Assuming I'm in `UserController` and it has above `translateCommandExitCode` method:
+Assuming I'm in `UserController` and it has above `translateCommandExitCode` method, I'll do:
 ```php
 $exitCode = Artisan::call('user:login',
                           [